arenaxr/arena-unity/README.md

 ## During Runtime (Play)
 See [operational documentation](Documentation/arena.unity.md).

+## Signin
+In the Unity Editor, pressing `Play` will begin the signin authorization flow.

+## Signout
+In the Unity Editor, select the menu item `ARENA | Signout`.

 ## Architecture
 - The `.NET 4.x` API level is required since ARENA JSON payloads are fluid, and we cannot keep up with schema serialization definitions by developers and users.
 So we use the `dynamic` object instantiations offered in the .Net 4 API to test for JSON attributes at runtime.
 - **ArenaClient** is a Singleton class, meant to be instantiated only once to control the auth and MQTT communication flow.